yogawahyudi7/alta-store/README.md

 Each endpoint manipulates or displays information related to the Product whose Token and the role is admin that provided with the request:

-- Get products data : `GET pproduct`
-- Get products data by ID : `GET /produts/:id`
 - Get product stock update history data by ID : `GET /produts/stocks/:id`
+- Export All Product Data to PDF File : `GET /product/export`
 - Create products : `POST /products`
 - Create product stock update history : `POST /product/stocks/:id`
 - Update products : `PUT /products/:id`